 The costume shop also has noted a rise in efficiency in the new space, in part due to Anderson’s involvement in its design.
 “They basically just gave me the ground plan and said, ‘What do you need?,’” she said.

+Back when the costume shop was in the basement, residual costumes from past performances were stored on East Campus.
+Students would have to hoof costumes through the rain back and forth between the two buildings.
+Now, an elevator connects the costume shop to storage in the basement, where all of the old costumes are kept.
 For Macbeth, Anderson is especially excited about the shop’s new dye vat.
 She has been able to accurately match the soldiers’ costumes to paintings she’d found of Scottish armies from the late 1500s and early 1600s.

 “I love costumes,” she says.
 “I have to get inside the head of every single character in the play.”